Markavian/mkv25-responsive-website/tasklist.md

 Improvements
 ------------
+- Add markdown support to load in text from templates
 + Change language to represent our goals instead of my goals
-- Add markdown support to load in text from templates
 - Use DOM formatter to prettify tabbing in XML
 - Add copyright line to banner photo
 - Embed latest tweets on blog page
+- Add high-resolution icons and logos to support retina quality mobile devices

 Missing Features
 ----------------